 The Environmental Sustainability Team carried out various knowledge transfer measures to integrate aspects and circumstances of sustainability.
 It drew up a 'change canvas' - an initial roadmap for the revision of rules, processes and ways of doing things.
 On this canvas, the team formulated the objective that environmental sustainability must be reflected in all of the company's decisions.
 For us, this means that by 2025, all employees will take sustainability into account as an integral part of key decisions.
-For example, sustainability aspects are to be considered externally regarding the selection of suppliers, and internally with employees in feedback and annual appraisals.
+Sustainability aspects are to be considered externally, for example, when selecting suppliers, as well as internally during annual appraisals with employees.